jplehmann/textbites/README.md

 pyBooks
 =======

+Things that made it a whipping:

+- sharing tests meant sharing test fixture data
+  - so i had to be able to load that 'translation' instead, which is a good change
+  - I had assumed a fixed set of book names, and went back and made that dynamic

+- sharing tests but different assumptiosn among impls
+  - simple and books didn't account for book names so they all used Chapter only.
+  - and expected to be able to create using a referene without a book name

+TODO:
+- ditch pybible
+- fold extensions from bible back into simple

+- in the end, the pybible doesn't add much so I shouldn't have used it.. more effort to load into the other data structures then copy them over!!

 Questions
 ---------

 Todo
 ----
-- pybible behind pybooks interface x load into simple books impl x parse references
-- bible -- use main tests
-  - make it load its own data not text fixture data
+x pybible behind pybooks interface x load into simple books impl x parse references x bible -- use main tests x make it load its own data not text fixture data x implement search for Bible

-  - implement search for Bible
+- would like bible search

 Done
 ----